N-NeelPatel/store-monitoring/README.md

 - Parameters: report_id
 - Response: CSV file with the following schema:
 | store_id | report_date | uptime | downtime |
+This API checks the status of the report generation process.
+If the process is still running, it returns "Running" as the output.
+If the process is complete, it returns "Complete" along with the CSV file.

+## Code Structure
+The code for this project is organized into the following files:

+- `main.py`: This file contains the FastAPI application and the two APIs, trigger_report and get_report.
+- `database.py`: This file contains functions to create the database tables and load the CSV data into the tables.
+- `crud.py`: This file contains the SQL queries for joining the tables and calculating the uptime and downtime for each store.
+- `utils.py`: This file contains utility functions for converting timestamps to local timezones, calculating the business hours interval, and interpolating the uptime and downtime for each store.
+- `schema.py`: This file contains the schema for the models used.